sefffal/Octofitter.jl/docs/src/samplers.md

 Pigeons can be run locally with one or more Julia threads.
 !!! note
-    `octofit_pigeons` scales very well across multiple cores.
     Start julia with `julia --threads=auto` to make sure you have multiple threads available for sampling.

 You can get started with Pigeons by running:
 ```julia